 For example, if you're still married and are filing jointly with your U.S. citizen spouse, you'll want to provide copies of things like your children's birth certificates, apartment lease or property ownership deed showing both you and your spouse's names, copies of any bills related to the ownership of that property (such as utility or electric bills), as well as financial statements that show joint checking or savings accounts.

 Take a careful look at these documents before submitting them.
 Make sure they clearly show both your names (if not on each document, then in combination when reviewing all the documents).

-Also make sure the documents cover the appropriate time period, namely the two years (or almost two years) since you were approved for conditional residence.
+Also make sure the documents cover the appropriate time period, namely the two years (or almost two years) since you were approved for U.S. conditional residence.
 Some couples make the mistake of submitting the same documents they did when first getting their residency, such as wedding pictures.
 USCIS isn't interested in these at this point.
-It wants to know what's been going on for the last two years and to make sure you haven't just split up and are faking the marriage.
+It wants to know what's been going on for the last two years and to make sure you haven't split up and are faking the marriage.

-Of course, some applicants really don't deserve U.S. residence, because their marriage is fraudulent.
+Of course, some applicants really don't deserve U.S. residence, in most cases because their marriage is fraudulent.
 If this is the case, you can expect a denial at this point or to have your case reexamined in a few years when you apply for U.S. citizenship.

 But fraudulent marriages aren't the only reason a case may be denied.
 For example, you must be fingerprinted (biometric testing) as part of your I-751 application process.
 The prints will be used for a crime check by the FBI.
-If you are discovered to have a criminal record or a history of certain immigration violations, you may be found inadmissible to the United States, and your permanent residence denied.
+If you are discovered to have a criminal record or a history of certain immigration violations, you may be found inadmissible to the United States, and your permanent residence application denied.